PrestaShop/prestashop.github.io/news/_posts/2020-call-for-paper-quick-tour.md

 Once it was decided to hold a virtual event in October, it was possible to think about using the talk proposals.
 And, with the PrestaShop company's Events team, the work started to find a way to include talks from the CFP in the schedule.

-The result is great: 4 speakers from the community have participed and their talk have been recorded.
+The result was great: 4 speakers from the community participated and their talks have been recorded.

 ## The talks